Neal Simon: Political positions and affiliations

 Neal Simon identifies himself as a "moderate independent."
 In the 2018 campaign, he described his fiscal positions as being closer to that of the Republican platform and his social positions as closer to those of the Democratic platform.
 He supports lower taxes, and advocates strongly for responsible fiscal management of the federal budget, including reducing federal debt.
 Simon supports same-sex marriage, maintaining the legality of abortion, and universal background checks for gun purchases.
-On his Senate campaign site, Simon favors a compromise solution for immigration, including tighter border security, nationalizing the E-Verify program, and providing a pathway to citizenship for undocumented immigrants that have been in the country for many years.
+On his Senate campaign site, Simon favored a compromise solution for immigration, including tighter border security, nationalizing the E-Verify program, and providing a pathway to citizenship for undocumented immigrants that have been in the country for many years.
 One of Simon's stated primary objectives was to bring the country together.

-Simon advocates several reforms to our political system that are designed to improve the functioning of our democracy.
+Simon advocates several reforms to the political system that are designed to improve the functioning of democracy.
 Simon supports open primaries, which would allow independent voters to participate in Maryland's primary elections, a system believed to result in more moderate representatives.
 Simon supports the elimination of gerrymandering for political advantage.
 He favors either mathematical algorithms or independent commissions to draw congressional districts.
 Simon supports the mandatory release of tax returns by both the President and the Vice President, and he is an advocate for term limits.

 In February 2019, in an op-ed co-authored with Greg Orman in The Wall Street Journal, Simon defended Howard Schultz's right to run as an independent in the 2020 presidential race.
 In February 2020, in The Bulwark, Simon called for Mitt Romney to launch an independent bid for president along with a Democratic vice presidential candidate.

 In March 2019, Unite America announced that Simon had joined their board of directors to help scale the democracy reform movement.
 Simon is also on the boards of BPC Action (Bipartisan Policy Center) and Stand Up Republic.

 Personal life

-Simon is married to Jennifer Brown Simon since 1995.
+Simon has been married to Jennifer Brown Simon since 1995.
 They live in Potomac, Maryland, and have three children.